USMAI-Library-Consortium/janeway-warpspeed/README.md

 ### Optional environment variables
 1. JANEWAY_JOURNAL_DESCRIPTION: Only used during Janeway install.
-2. JANEWAY_JOURNAL_DOMAIN: Used only during install, this command will specify the domain for the default journal.
-3. INSTALL_TYPESETTING_PLUGIN: Install the typesetting plugin - TRUE or FALSE, FALSE if not set
+2. INSTALL_TYPESETTING_PLUGIN: Install the typesetting plugin - TRUE or FALSE, FALSE if not set
-4. INSTALL_PANDOC_PLUGIN: Install the pandoc plugin - TRUE or FALSE, FALSE if not set
+3. INSTALL_PANDOC_PLUGIN: Install the pandoc plugin - TRUE or FALSE, FALSE if not set
-5. INSTALL_CUSTOMSTYLING_PLUGIN: Install the custom styling plugin - TRUE or FALSE, FALSE if not set
+4. INSTALL_CUSTOMSTYLING_PLUGIN: Install the custom styling plugin - TRUE or FALSE, FALSE if not set
-6. INSTALL_PORTICO_PLUGIN: Install the portico plugin - TRUE or FALSE, FALSE if not set
+5. INSTALL_PORTICO_PLUGIN: Install the portico plugin - TRUE or FALSE, FALSE if not set
-7. INSTALL_IMPORTS_PLUGIN: Install the imports plugin - TRUE or FALSE, FALSE if not set
+6. INSTALL_IMPORTS_PLUGIN: Install the imports plugin - TRUE or FALSE, FALSE if not set
-8. INSTALL_DOAJ_TRANSPORTER_PLUGIN: Install the doaj_transporter plugin - TRUE or FALSE, FALSE if not set
+7. INSTALL_DOAJ_TRANSPORTER_PLUGIN: Install the doaj_transporter plugin - TRUE or FALSE, FALSE if not set
-9. INSTALL_BACK_CONTENT_PLUGIN: Install the back_content plugin - TRUE or FALSE, FALSE if not set
+8. INSTALL_BACK_CONTENT_PLUGIN: Install the back_content plugin - TRUE or FALSE, FALSE if not set
-10. INSTALL_REPORTING_PLUGIN: Install the reporting plugin - TRUE or FALSE, FALSE if not set
+9. INSTALL_REPORTING_PLUGIN: Install the reporting plugin - TRUE or FALSE, FALSE if not set
-11. INSTALL_DATACITE_PLUGIN: Install the DataCite plugin - TRUE or FALSE, FALSE if not set
+10. INSTALL_DATACITE_PLUGIN: Install the DataCite plugin - TRUE or FALSE, FALSE if not set
-12. DJANGO_DEBUG: Whether to run Django in debug mode.
+11. DJANGO_DEBUG: Whether to run Django in debug mode.
-13. PYTHON_ENABLE_GUNICORN_MULTIWORKERS: Enable Gunicorn multi worker multi thread config. 'true' or 'false', default true.
+12. PYTHON_ENABLE_GUNICORN_MULTIWORKERS: Enable Gunicorn multi worker multi thread config. 'true' or 'false', default true.
-14. PYTHON_GUNICORN_CUSTOM_WORKER_NUM: Set the number of Gunicorn workers.
+13. PYTHON_GUNICORN_CUSTOM_WORKER_NUM: Set the number of Gunicorn workers.
 Only works when PYTHON_ENABLE_GUNICORN_MULTIWORKERS set to 'true'.
 Default (2 * CPU Core number) + 1
-15. PYTHON_GUNICORN_CUSTOM_THREAD_NUM: Set the number of Gunicorn worker threads.
+14. PYTHON_GUNICORN_CUSTOM_THREAD_NUM: Set the number of Gunicorn worker threads.
 Only works when PYTHON_ENABLE_GUNICORN_MULTIWORKERS set to 'true'.
 Default 1.

 ### Conditionally required environment variables
-1. JANEWAY_JOURNAL_DOMAINS: If Janeway has domains for journals, this is required.
-Comma separated array (no spaces after commas)
+1. JANEWAY_JOURNAL_URLS: If Janeway has seperate URLs for journals, this is required.
-2. JANEWAY_JOURNAL_DOMAIN_SCHEMES: If Janeway has domains for journals, this is required.
-Schemes are, for example, https://.
 Comma separated array (no spaces after commas).
-Each scheme must match a domain in JANEWAY_JOURNAL_DOMAINS by index.
+WHEN INSTALLING, THE FIRST URL WILL BE USED AS THE DOMAIN FOR THE AUTO-CREATED JOURNAL.
+This also sets up internal network configuration, like CSRF and ALLOWED_HOSTS.